JakesMD/typesafe-postgrest/README.md

 ## 🧪 Testing

 `typesafe_postgrest` allows you to create a `PgModel` without needing to write out the JSON data by hand.

-Since `PgModel`s do not require all the JSON data to be present, you only need to provide the fake values you want to test with.
+You only need to provide the fake values you want to test with.

 ``` dart
 final fakeAuthor = Author(